Donor due diligence:

 As well as limiting access to donor understanding, manual due diligence processes can cost organisations significant time and money.
 These setbacks can impact the feasibility of donor connections, as well as opportunities for donor prospecting in the future.
 Technology that speeds and simplifies these processes cuts through the noise to save on resources and enhance efficiency.

-Automated due diligence platforms that are designed and primed to adapt to changes are the best solutions to ensure long lasting productivity for all organisations.
-The rapid pace at which these platforms function without having to sacrifice detail make them prime additions to nonprofit work across the board, including donor due diligence.
+Automated due diligence platforms that are designed and primed to adapt to changes are the best solutions to ensure long-lasting productivity for all organisations.
+The rapid pace at which these platforms function without having to sacrifice detail makes them prime additions to nonprofit work across the board, including donor due diligence.

 This has not gone unnoticed as organisations have long recognised the need to take up technology to continue to survive, let alone expand, in today’s day and age.
 The pandemic, in particular, has led to better use of technology across the nonprofit sector, with 49% of charities crediting this period with driving significant digital improvements.
 While this does enable more fruitful due diligence trends across the board, this also spells increased competition for nonprofits.
 It is more prudent than ever for organisations that have yet to utilise the advantages of automated due diligence to understand what it delivers and why they must take it up.